 Speeding in a Construction Zone

-The defense attorneys at The Davis Law Group, P.C. handle a variety of speed-related offenses including tickets issued for speeding in a construction zone throughout Illinois.
+The traffic attorneys at The Davis Law Group, P.C. handle a variety of speeding offenses including tickets issued for speeding in a construction zone throughout Illinois.

 What if workers were not present?

-This law applies regardless of whether workers are present at the time the speeding violation occurs.
-Although this may be counter-intuitive, the law is not only meant to protect workers but also motorists.
+The law regarding speeding in a construction zone applies regardless of whether workers are present at the time the speeding violation occurs.
+Although this may be counter-intuitive, the law is not only meant to protect workers, but also motorists.
 Construction zones may still have other hazards such as construction equipment that was left on site, narrow lanes, lane shifts and barriers.
 Illinois State Police statistics indicate that 90% of the people that are injured or die in construction zones are those passing through the zones rather than workers.

-However, the fact that workers were not present is certainly a factor that your attorney would want to bring to the attention of the Judge and prosecutor and may lead to a more favorable outcome in court.
+However, the fact that workers were not present is certainly a factor that your traffic lawyer would want to bring to the attention of the Judge and prosecutor and may lead to a more favorable outcome in court.